Carlisle Ford Nationals Posed To Break Attendance Record

 If a static car show is not your cup of tea, the Carlisle Ford Nationals will also have autocross ride-alongs and Real Street Shootout.
 Once off the premises, the cars will cruise down the streets of Carlisle, Pennsylvania at the annual Ford Parade and Street Party.
 The town of Carlisle will provide plenty of dining options and shops stay open even later.

 A car show, manufacturer unveiling, racing, and even a cruise means this event packs everything you could want in a three day span.
-So, make sure you notify your boss, turn off the cell phone, and make your way to Carlisle Ford Nationals.
+So, make sure you notify your boss, turn off the cell phone, and make your way to Carlisle Ford Nationals from June 3rd-5th.